-BBL-640

-Old Testament Studies I:
+BBL-640 Old Testament Studies I: Introduction to Hebrew Exegesis

-Introduction to Hebrew Exegesis An introduction to the methods of Hebrew exegesis, including textual criticism, syntactical and discourse analysis, and lexical studies, with further development of skills in translating and understanding Hebrew narrative.
-Prerequisite: BBL-516 Hebrew I and BBL-517 Hebrew II.
+An introduction to the methods of Hebrew exegesis, including textual criticism, syntactical and discourse analysis, and lexical studies, with further development of skills in translating and understanding Hebrew narrative.
+Prerequisite: BBL-516 Hebrew I and BBL-517 Hebrew II (with grade of "C" or better).